surfacesyntacticud/surfacesyntacticud.github.io/guidelines/u/relations/comp:obl.md

 ---

 # **comp:obl**
-The `comp:obj` relation is used for oblique arguments of verbs, adjectives, adverbs, nouns or pronouns, regardless of their form.
+The `comp:obl` relation is used for oblique arguments of verbs, adjectives, adverbs, nouns or pronouns, regardless of their form.

 <div>
 <conll>